benallfree/lab13/site/docs/tutorials/ownership.md

 ### Disconnections and orphans

-If an owner disconnects, their items become orphaned (the `owner` no longer exists in `state.players`).
+If an owner disconnects, their items become orphaned (the `owner` no longer exists in `state._players`).
 In the Cats demo, that’s acceptable: orphaned mice simply stop moving until they are caught.

 For other games, you may want to automatically take ownership of orphans.